 This chart shows daily energy generated by Hornsea 2.

 The green horizontal line shows the energy that would be generated if the wind farm were working at a 50% capacity factor.

 The red horizontal line shows the average electricity requirement of 1.4 million homes.
 This is based on a current Ofgem figure of 3,100kWh of electricity per year per UK household.
 This is set at 11.9GWh.

 A 1.32GW wind farm working at name plate capacity would produce 31.68GWh per day, which explains the limit on the vertical scale.

 From 1 Sep 2022 to 30 Nov 2023 it was meeting Orsted's claim (on average over the day) for about 54% of days.

-So, for almost 38% of days it was not achieving Orsted's claim, even on average over a day.
+So, for about 46% of days it was not achieving Orsted's claim, even on average over a day.